What is White Privilege?

 The Official Journal of The Privilege Institute

-Organizers of the #WPC, along with the faculty and staff of the Matrix Center for the Advancement of Social Equity and Inclusion, share research and practices that inform and define the Annual White Privilege Conference in our UDP journal.
-Our online, open-access, and peer-reviewed journal provides a venue for social justice scholars, educators, activists, and practitioners to share their work with a wide-ranging audience.
+Our online, open-access, and peer-reviewed UDP journal provides a venue for social justice scholars, educators, activists, and practitioners to share their work with a wide-ranging audience.

-This journal is another extension of the mission and goals of the WPC and the Matrix Center.
-The journal will provide a forum for extending the dialogues, strategies, and ideas fostered by the WPC with a wider audience throughout the year, and provide a space for publishing work that advances social justice for an interdisciplinary audience.
+UDP is another extension of the mission and goals of TPI.
+The journal provides a forum for extending the dialogues, strategies, and ideas fostered by the TPI with a wider audience throughout the year, and provide a space for publishing work that advances social justice for an interdisciplinary audience.

 Publishing the journal depends upon submissions and volunteers.
 We need your help!
 Please become a reviewer for the journal, by submitting a reviewer form, and consider submitting your work for review and possible inclusion.
 We invite you to join us in Understanding and Dismantling Privilege.